Anette Vázquez

-Anette Natalia Vázquez Mendoza (born 11 March 2002), known as Anette Vázquez or her nickname, La Rata (the Rat), is a Mexican professional football midfielder who currently plays for Guadalajara (commonly known as Chivas) of the Liga MX Femenil, the first professional women's football league in Mexico.
+Anette Natalia Vázquez Mendoza (born 11 March 2002), known as Anette Vázquez or her nickname, La Rata (the Rat), is a Mexican professional football midfielder.

 In 2017, she helped elevate Chivas to win the first professional women's football championship in the country in front of a record-setting 32,466 spectators.
 The team, with Vázquez as an important figure, won a league for a second time in the Torneo Clausura 2022 (Liga MX Femenil).
 As of 2018 Vázquez also plays for the Mexico women's national under-20 football team and was selected for the 2022 FIFA U-20 Women's World Cup, where she scored the only Mexican goal in the game against New Zealand.

 Playing career

-Guadalajara, 2017–
+Guadalajara, 2017–2024

 Vazquez began playing for Guadalajara during the inaugural season of Liga MX Femenil.
 Vasquez scored the first-ever goal for the team.
 In July 2017, she scored the game-winning goal and helped the team win the inaugural Tapatío Women's Classic 3–0.